 Located at the foot of the Hohensalzbirg fortress and around the Cathedral of Salzburg, the market – which dates back to the 15th century – is a place of magic and wonder which will have young and old feeling the Christmas cheer.

-Adding to the Salzburg’s Christmas culture, are the Christkind, Austria’s very own version of Santa Claus.
-Dressed in white and gold robes with curly hair and feathered wings, these angels can be seen around the market four says before Christmas and they’re a big hit with the kids.
+Adding to Salzburg’s Christmas culture is Christkind, Austria’s very own version of Santa Claus.
+Dressed in white and gold robes with curly hair and feathered wings, these angels can be seen around the market four days before Christmas and they’re a big hit with the kids.
 Well, the good ones at least.
-The bad, ought to fear the whip of the market’s Krampusses, evil spirits who accompany St Nicholas spotting the naughty children in the crowd.
+The bad ones ought to fear the whip of the market’s Krampusses, evil spirits who accompany St Nicholas spotting the naughty children in the crowd.

 Berlin – Germany

-You’re able to find all sorts of handcrafted baubles to buy, but this Christmas Market doesn’t stick slavishly to tradition.
-It is Berlin after all, and in the evening rock and jazz concerts replace your usual Christmas carols by candlelight.
+You’re also find all sorts of handcrafted baubles to buy, but this Christmas market doesn’t stick slavishly to tradition.
+It is Berlin after all, and in the evening, rock and jazz concerts replace your usual Christmas carols by candlelight.